The following tools and templates may assist with your event planning.

 Emergency management plan

 - An emergency management plan outlines how you will handle emergencies during the event.
 It identifies who is responsible for responding to incidents; outline procedures for various situations, e.g. medical emergency or fire; include a contact list for event stakeholders and emergency services; outline evacuation procedures; and identify emergency exits and assembly points on site maps.
+Use the Emergency management plan template for small events under 500 people or Emergency management template for large events over 500 people.

 - An event brief document is essentially a smaller version of your event management plan but can be provided to all your staff, volunteers, contractors etc working onsite so everyone has the main details about your event and emergency arrangements prior to the event and to refer to during the event.